aromanino/tokenmanager/README.md

 ```

 ### <a name="middleware"></a>`middleware checkAuthorization`
 This middleware must be used to decode, validate, e verify token authorization.
+On error send response.
 It read the request access_token field sent by header or body or query params, encodes and verifies token
 and, if valid and authorized, in the express request(req) it is added a field (name set in config field "decodedTokenFieldName"),
 containing the decode result.
-If an error occurs or token is not valid or authorised to access that resource, the middleware, can send a 401 Unauthorized response if
+If an error occurs or token is not valid or authorised to access that resource, the middleware,
-"answerOnTheFly" is set true in config parameter, otherwise  if "answerOnTheFly" is set false, express request param contain a
-field whose name is defined in "decodedTokenFieldName" config param containing a object so defined:
+send a 401 Unauthorized response containing an object so defined:
 ```javascript
 {
   "error":"Containing error Type name"